kylewilliamsrr/post-install-config/README.md

 </p>
 <p>
-From the Agent Panel, administrators can add new users to the directory and provide them with necessary access.
+From the Agent Panel, you can add new users to the directory and provide them with necessary access.
 </p>
 <br />